 That depends on the child, the severity of the behavior, and the resources available.

 Documentation may lead to a good plan, sometimes referred to a behavior plan ( there is a sheet for that in the Behavior Observation Log printable here), that lays out the steps needed to help the child overcome this behavior.
-At times documentation helps to make clear that the challenges are too great for your classroom and helps teachers advocate for services that they are not able to provide for the student.
-The goal of writing everything down is never to have “evidence” of bad behavior used to shame, punish, or expel a child, the goal is to observe, take note, and help.
-Sometimes help comes in your classroom and sometimes we recognize that the need is greater than our ability and in those cases, all this documentation can prove to be helpful as well.
+At times documentation helps to make clear that the challenges are too great for your classroom.
+It helps teachers advocate for services that they are not able to provide for the student.
+The goal of writing everything down is never to have “evidence” of bad behavior used to shame, punish, or expel a child.
+The goal is to observe, take note, and help.
+Sometimes help comes in your classroom and sometimes we recognize that the need is greater than our ability.
+In those cases, all this documentation can prove to be helpful as well.

 You can read more helpful articles about teaching preschool here!